Accenture/openathon-2019-angular/boring-theory-2/README.md

 **And what the project gets in exchange if you have high quality code?**
 - Unifies code making it easier for new colleagues to incorporate to the project.
 - Easier to debug not only for another developer but for the author itself.
-- Produces robust and secure code.
+- Produces a robust and secure code.
-- Reduce software maintenance cost.
+- Reduce software maintenance costs.
 - Generates quality product.

 <br/>

 ### Code Quality Rules
-You must define your own rules depending on your needs, but once they are defined, force compliance!
+You must define your own rules depending on your needs, but once they are defined force compliance!
-Next is a list of a real project quality rules as an example:
+Next is a list of real project quality rules as an example:

 **Project *CWB* (fictitious name).
 All development tasks must follow the next rules:**
 - Apply the TypeScript coding guidelines: [Microsoft Coding guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines).
 - Use long and accuracy descriptive names, for classes, methods, constants, variables…
 - Comments will follow JSDoc conventions.
-Comment all methods and classes, also all specific piece of code that requires explanation for future revisits or because of complexity.
+Comment all methods and classes, also all specific piece of code that requires an explanation for future revisits or because of complexity.
 - Create separate folders for each Ionic service group by logic.
 - Isolate and publish only the minimum required for each class.
 - Avoid to include any function or method that is not related to the class logic.
 Move them into a re-usable help class.